jlnerd/Project_Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 # House Prices: Advanced Regression Techniques (Kaggle)

-This repo contains the jupyternotebook, codes, and results associated with my submission to the kaggle competition located at: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard#score
+This repo contains the jupyternotebook, codes, and results associated with my submission to the kaggle competition located at: <br>
+https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard#score

 The notebook leverages numerous functions related to model comparison and grid search across multiple different sci-kit learn & keras-based models.
-These helper functions are contained in a the python package at: https://github.com/jlnerd/JLpy_utils_package
+These helper functions are contained in a the python package at:<br>
+https://github.com/jlnerd/JLpy_utils_package

 Overall, the notebook demonstrates how to achieve an root mean square log error (RMSLE) of ~0.128 by searching through various feature engineering techinques (with and without one-hot encoding, with and without log-transformation on the label of interest), and by running grid search CV on numerous models.
 The models evaluated are: